 Tip: Put actions on your board

-If we discussed actions and theb didn’t talk about them again, those actions are almost guaranteed to not be done.
+If we discussed actions and then didn’t talk about them again, those actions are almost guaranteed to not be done.
 Put your actions as cards on your board to ensure they are complete when we agreed.

 • Scrum: These go into the sprint backlog before any work from the PO.
 We want them before to ensure that there is always a place for them.

-• Kanban: These must be placed into ready within a reasonable timeframe
+• Kanban: These must be placed into ready within a reasonable time-frame

 Talk about them every day at standup, just as you would for any other work.